Overview

 Symptoms

 Formerly referred to as somatization disorder, somatic symptom disorder is characterized by an individual's disproportionate emphasis on physical symptoms, which can cause significant emotional distress and affect their thoughts, feelings, and behaviors on an everyday basis.
-Medically unexplained physical symptoms (MUPS) are the main characteristic of SSD.
+Medically unexplained physical symptoms (MUPS) are the main characteristic of somatic symptom disorder.
 These symptoms might not be connected to any diagnosed medical condition or could be more severe than expected from a physical illness.
+With somatic symptom disorder, an individual typically has one or more "somatic" (physical) symptoms over a long period of time; these may be generally chronic, with waxing and waning symptoms.
 It's also possible for the symptoms to change or for new symptoms to develop.
 The individual often experiences high anxiety about the possibility of a serious medical condition.

 • Pain: Physical pain is one of the most frequent symptoms and can occur anywhere in the body.
 It might be chronic pain, like headaches, joint pain, back pain, or pain in multiple areas.